brrrLang/brrrlang/README.md

 The `@event` tag tells the compiler that this is an event, inherit for Event.

-The `pub require` block is a block for all of the infomation that must be passed to the consturctor when you create a object of this type, like in Raise.
+The `pub require` block is a block for all of the information that must be passed to the constructor when you create a object of this type, like in Raise.
 Think of these are your parameters for you event handler

 The `pub` block is just public members